 I am normally of the opinion that cleansing in the morning is totally optional, but those with oily skin will probably want to remove the layer of sebum their skin will have produced overnight.

-A gentle, non-stripping cleanser with a low pH would be the way to go, as its only purpose should be to remove oil build-up and to prepare the skin for the rest of the oily skin care routine.
+A gentle, non-stripping face wash for oily skin with a low pH would be the way to go, as its only purpose should be to remove oil build-up and to prepare the skin for the rest of the oily skin care routine.
 You can look for gel, foam or milk cleansers, as you will likely find that cream, balm and oil cleansers are a little too oily for you in the morning.
 As always, I recommend staying away from soaps and sulfates in your cleanser.

 Simply massage your cleanser into your skin using circular, upward motions, and then rinse it away with water.
 I always recommend one final wipe with a face cloth to ensure all remnants of cleanser are truly gone.

 If your skin doesn’t produce too much oil at night you might decide to skip a cleanser altogether, in which case a toner-saturated cotton pad will help lightly cleanse and refresh your skin.
 When choosing a toner, look for one that will have a specific purpose beyond vague “toning”.

 If you will be using moisturizing products (think hydrating serums or a moisturizer with SPF) later on in your AM routine, then focus on choosing a toner that will load your skin up with actives like resurfacing salicylic acid or mattifying niacinamide.
 Avoid toners with alcohol, as they will strip the skin of moisture and end up dehydrating it.

 If you would rather stick to lighter products for the rest of your oily skin care routine that don’t moisturize much but maybe are richer in active ingredients, then opt for a more hydrating toner.
 Toners are a great hydration step, as they are light but often contain very nourishing and hydrating ingredients – especially Korean toners.